2601 Gentilly Boulevard

 New Orleans, Louisiana 70122

 Dillard University has instituted policies, procedures, and continuous monitoring to ensure compliance with Federal Requirement 4.1, Student Achievement.
 The only program at Dillard that requires a licensure examination is the nursing program.
-The School of Nursing is a nationally accredited program by the Accreditation Commission for Education in Nursing (ACEN), and has conditional approval with the Louisiana State Board of Nursing (LSBN).
+The College of Nursing is a nationally accredited program by the Accreditation Commission for Education in Nursing (ACEN), and has conditional approval with the Louisiana State Board of Nursing (LSBN).
 Graduates from the nursing program are required to pass the National Council Licensure Examination for registered nurses (NCLEX-RN) to become a Registered Nurse (RN).
 The passage rate for first-‐time test takers is used to determine a program’s pass rate.
 The minimum pass rate is established by individual State Boards of Nursing.
 In Louisiana, the minimum acceptance passage rate is 80%, which serves as our benchmark of nursing students’ success.
 Nursing programs in that state are expected to achieve this rate annually.

-The School of Nursing passage rate on the NCLEX-RN examination was 51.25% in 2014, 48.28% in 2013, and 88.89% in 2012.
-The School of Nursing monitors the success rates of it students on licensure examinations.
+The College of Nursing passage rate on the NCLEX-RN examination was 51.25% in 2014, 48.28% in 2013, and 88.89% in 2012.
+The College of Nursing monitors the success rates of it students on licensure examinations.
 Several changes have been implemented to increase the passage rate to the expected minimum of 80%.
 These changes include: an increase in the required score on the senior exit examination; installation of content tutorials and testing software; individualized student study plans; and an external review course.

 The shortage of nurses is an acute health care concern in New Orleans, Louisiana and the nation.
 Hence, DU seeks to prepare nurses for practice in New Orleans, and the state of Louisiana, which has a shortage of baccalaureate degreed nurses.
 This local and statewide emphasis is consistent with Dillard University’s Strategic Pillars that seek to “engage in the revitalization of its home, New Orleans.”